 “What is this? the new abbess asks those present, herself most of all.
 Is this the result of our brother Ustin’s therapeutic measures or the Lorde’s miracle, appearing independently of human action?
 Essentially, the abbess answers herself: one does not contradict the other, for a miracle can be the result of effort multiplied by faith.”
 Eugene Vodolazkin, Laurus, p.
 175

 In the early fifth century, the great preacher of the early church, St. John Chrysostom (c.
 349–407), made an enemy of the Empress Eudoxia.
-He had provoked the wrath of the empress by speaking out against an image she had erected of herself directly across from his church, the Hagia Sophie Cathedral.
+He had provoked the wrath of the empress by speaking out against an image she had erected of herself directly across from his church, the Hagia Sophia Cathedral.
 When games were played in front of the idolatrous image, this distracted worshipers from the prayer services.
-In 404, Empress Eudoxia sent soldiers to carry St. John into exile, hoping thereby to silence him.
+Hoping to silence St. John, Empress Eudoxia sent soldiers to carry him into exile in 404.
 There followed a period of persecution against those who supported the exiled preacher.
 Soldiers forcibly broke up church services of those who were loyal to St. John, abusing the worshipers and even stripping ear rings off the women, pulling off parts of their ears in the process.
 Some of St. John’s followers were even tortured and killed.

 “I think I might stop being a Christian,” my friend said, a few minutes after comfortably situating himself in my office.

 “Why?”
 I asked.
 “Have you stopped believing in God?”